mikependon/RepoDB.NET/pages/classes/field.md

 ---

-This is the class that is used to define a field in many ways.
+This is the class that is being used to define a field in many ways.
 This class is widely use within the library or even hugely use during the actual development.

 ### Use-Cases